monastyrskyy/monastyrskyy.github.io/_drafts/2024-9-20-podcast_transcription_and_app copy.md

 <script src='https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.5/MathJax.js?config=TeX-MML-AM_CHTML' async></script>

+{% include video id="J5x5vhn6UUs" provider="youtube" %}
+>_Note: the video has some small issues that I will call out here, as I finish the page._
+- At 5:50, I say that all files are refreshed.
+In reality only the ones that have been flagged to be refreshed are refreshed.
+- At 14:15, I say that the model goes through about an hour's worth of content in a few minutes.
+I am using a model optimized for speed available here: [insanely-fast-whisper](https://github.com/Vaibhavs10/insanely-fast-whisper).
+The base model on which it is based is much slower.

 # Podcast Transcription and Language Learning App

 Explore how AI-driven transcriptions of German podcasts are being produced, stored, and used to help improve German language skills.
 This initiative shows how AI, cloud, and open source orchestration technology can enhance learning through precise transcription, data storage, and process automation.